blender-to-gmstudio/blender-gms-vtx-buffer/README.md

 * Navigate to `%USERPROFILE%\AppData\Roaming\Blender Foundation\Blender\2.82\scripts\presets\operator`
 * Create a new directory with the name `export_scene.gms_vtx_buffer`.
 This is the bl_idname of the operator.
 * Place the preset file in this directory
+The included presets can be installed from the add-on's preferences

 ## Usage
 ### In Blender